Privacy Policy

 Purpose: This is a Facebook cookie.
 This cookie is used to display advertisements or advertising products from Facebook or other advertisers.

 Vimeo uses this data, among other things, to improve its own service, to communicate with you, and to set its own targeted advertising measures.
-Vimeo emphasizes on its website that only first-party cookies (i.e., cookies from Vimeo itself) are used for embedded videos, as long as you don’t interact with the video.
+Vimeo emphasizes on its website that for embedded videos, only first-party cookies (i.e., cookies from Vimeo itself) are used as long as you do not interact with the video.

 Vimeo is headquartered in White Plains, New York (USA).
 However, the services are offered worldwide.
-The company uses computer systems, databases, and servers in the USA and other countries.
-Your data may therefore be stored and processed on servers in America.
-The data remains stored at Vimeo for as long as the company has an economic reason for storage.
-When this is no longer the case, the data is deleted or anonymized.
+In doing so, the company uses computer systems, databases, and servers in the USA and also in other countries.
+Your data can therefore also be stored and processed on servers in America.
+The data remains stored at Vimeo until the company no longer has an economic reason for storing it.
+Then the data is deleted or anonymized.

-You always have the option to manage cookies in your browser according to your preferences.
-If, for example, you don’t want Vimeo to set cookies and thus collect information about you, you can delete or deactivate cookies in your browser settings at any time.
-This works slightly differently depending on the browser.
-Please note that after deactivating/deleting cookies, various functions may no longer be available to their full extent.
-Under the section “Cookies”, you will find the corresponding links to the instructions for the most popular browsers.
+You always have the possibility to manage cookies in your browser according to your wishes.
+For example, if you do not want Vimeo to set cookies and thus collect information about you, you can delete or deactivate cookies in your browser settings at any time.
+This works a little differently depending on the browser.
+Please note that after deactivating/deleting cookies, various functions may no longer be available to the full extent.
+Under the “Cookies” section, you will find the corresponding links to the respective instructions for the most popular browsers.

 If you are a registered Vimeo member, you can also manage the cookies used in the settings at Vimeo.

-If you have consented to data being processed and stored by embedded Vimeo elements, this consent serves as the legal basis for data processing (Art.
+If you have consented to your data being processed and stored by integrated Vimeo elements, this consent serves as the legal basis for data processing (Art.
 6 para.
 1 lit. a GDPR).
-In principle, your data will also be stored and processed on the basis of our legitimate interest (Art.
+In principle, your data is also stored and processed based on our legitimate interest (Art.
 6 para.
-1 lit. f GDPR) in fast and good communication with you or other customers and business partners.
-However, we only use the embedded Vimeo elements if you have given your consent.
+1 lit. f GDPR) in fast and effective communication with you or other customers and business partners.
+Nevertheless, we only use the integrated Vimeo elements if you have given your consent.
 Vimeo also sets cookies in your browser to store data.
-Therefore, we recommend that you read our privacy text about cookies carefully and view the privacy policy or cookie policies of the respective service provider.
+We therefore recommend that you read our privacy text about cookies carefully and view the privacy policy or cookie guidelines of the respective service provider.

 Vimeo also processes your data in the USA, among other places.
-We would like to point out that according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-This may be associated with various risks to the lawfulness and security of data processing.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This can be associated with various risks for the lawfulness and security of data processing.

-As a basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, particularly in the USA) or for data transfer there, Vimeo uses so-called standard contractual clauses (= Art.
-46. Para.
-2 and 3 GDPR).
-Standard contractual clauses (Standard Contractual Clauses – SCC) are template forms provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even when transferred to and stored in third countries (such as the USA).
-Through these clauses, Vimeo commits to comply with European data protection standards when processing your relevant data, even if the data is stored, processed, and managed in the USA.
-These clauses are based on an implementing decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here, among others: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+Vimeo uses so-called Standard Contractual Clauses (= Art.
+46 para.
+2 and 3 GDPR) as the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e., especially in the USA) or for data transfer there.
+Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to and stored in third countries (such as the USA).
+Through these clauses, Vimeo undertakes to comply with the European level of data protection when processing your relevant data, even if the data is stored, processed, and managed in the USA.
+These clauses are based on an implementing decision by the EU Commission.
+You can find the decision and the corresponding Standard Contractual Clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de

-You can find more information about the standard contractual clauses at Vimeo at https://vimeo.com/privacy#international_data_transfers_and_certain_user_rights.
+More information about the Standard Contractual Clauses at Vimeo can be found at https://vimeo.com/privacy#international_data_transfers_and_certain_user_rights.

-You can learn more about the use of cookies at Vimeo on https://vimeo.com/cookie_policy, and information about data protection at Vimeo can be found at https://vimeo.com/privacy.
+You can find out more about the use of cookies at Vimeo at https://vimeo.com/cookie_policy; information on data protection at Vimeo can be read at https://vimeo.com/privacy.

 YouTube Privacy Policy